dwavesystems/dwave-ocean-sdk/overview/stack.rst

    * CPU/GPU: for offline testing, small problems that can be solved exactly or heuristically in a reasonable amount of time.
    * QPU: hard problems or for learning how to use quantum resources to solve such problems.
+   * Hybrid of both QPU and CPU/GPU: large, complex problems that need to run classically but may benefit from having some parts allocated to a quantum computer for solution.

 2. **Sampler**